FlagBenett/mcp-obsidian/README.md

 - Default port is 27124 if not specified
 - Default host is 127.0.0.1 if not specified

+## Transport Modes

+The MCP server supports two transport modes:

+1. **HTTP Mode (Default)**: Runs on port 9091 with streamable HTTP transport
+   - Compatible with MCP Inspector for debugging
+   - Use: `uv run mcp-obsidian`

+2. **Stdio Mode**: Runs with stdio transport for traditional MCP clients
+   - Compatible with Claude Desktop and other stdio-based MCP clients
+   - Use: `uv run mcp-obsidian --stdio`

 ## Quickstart

 ### Install